Republicans Issue Increasingly Dire Warnings About Dem Midterm Wave

 At the moment, every reliable indicator of midterm performance shows that Democrats are well-positioned to overcome the persistent hurdle of Republican-led redistricting and win dozens of seats — possibly 40 or more.

 In 2017, Democrats well outperformed their 2016 baselines in every statewide election.
-They made highly competitive races out of special house elections in Georgia, Montana, and Kansas, which Republicans would likely have carried easily in previous years.
-They then dominated statewide elections in Virginia, tromping in the governor’s race and defying a Republican-drawn map to almost snatch back the state’s lower chamber.
-Finally, they picked up a senate seat in Alabama, that, even with Roy Moore as a Republican opponent, would have been unthinkable a year ago.
+They made highly competitive races out of special House elections in Georgia, Montana, and Kansas, which Republicans would likely have carried easily in previous years.
+They then dominated statewide elections in Virginia, tromping the governor’s race and defying a Republican-drawn map to almost snatch back the state’s lower chamber.
+Finally, they picked up a Senate seat in Alabama, that, even with Roy Moore as a Republican opponent, would have been unthinkable a year ago.

-538 lists Democrats with a formidable ten-point advantage on the generic ballot.
+FiveThirtyEight lists Democrats with a formidable ten-point advantage on the generic ballot.

 Another reliable indicator of which party holds the momentum is retirements.
-31 Republican members of Congress have said they’d call it quits, a far higher number than normal ten months before a midterm election.
-As the New York Times’s Nate Cohn notes, that number may be a bit of a false harbinger; Democrats have almost as many incumbents retiring in competitive districts (10) as Republicans (14).
+Thirty-one Republican members of Congress have said they’ll call it quits, a far higher number than a normal ten months before a midterm election.
+As the New York Times’ Nate Cohn notes, that number may be a bit of a false harbinger; Democrats have almost as many incumbents retiring in competitive districts (ten) as Republicans (14).
 But with two high-profile California Republicans — Ed Royce and Darrell Issa — retiring in blue-leaning districts last week, that balance could change quickly as more embattled Republicans see the writing on the wall.

 Finally, there’s recruitment.
-As Republicans struggle to come up with credible candidates to challenge vulnerable Democratic senators and governors, Democrats are in the catbird’s seat, with an army of well-qualified contenders to GOP incumbents — many of them with military credentials, and many of them women.
+As Republicans struggle to come up with credible candidates to challenge vulnerable Democratic senators and governors, Democrats are sitting in the catbird seat, with an army of well-qualified contenders to GOP incumbents — many of them with military credentials, and many of them women.

-Despite everything coming up Millhouse for Democrats right now, some respected political analysts caution against overoptimism, considering the considerable lag between now and November, and the sober lessons of 2016.
+Despite everything coming up Milhouse for Democrats right now, some respected political analysts caution against overoptimism, considering the considerable lag between now and November, and the sober lessons of 2016.

 But others who have staked their political reputation on circumspection are struggling to discern what, exactly, could go Republicans’ way to change the equation.